Palace of the Dukes of Medinaceli (Cogolludo)

-The commonly called Palace of the Dukes of Medinaceli (Spanish: Palacio de los Duques de Medinaceli) is a Renaissance palace located in Cogolludo, Spain.
+The commonly called Palace of the Dukes of Medinaceli (Spanish: Palacio de los Duques de Medinaceli) is a Renaissance palace located in Cogolludo, Spain, and is one of the most ancient sites of the region.

 One of the oldest titles of the House of Medinaceli is the marquisate of Cogolludo, traditionally borne by the heir to the Dukedom of Medinaceli itself.
 The palace of the marquises of Cogolludo is a gem of pure Spanish renaissance architecture, constructed between c.
-1402 and 1502.
+1480 and 1502.
+It was a show of power for the House of Medinaceli, along with a display of wealth and influence.